 In this final stage, the skill is automatic and comes naturally without any conscious thought.
 You’ve internalized the knowledge and can apply it without thought or concentration, completing the tasks with grace and speed.

-At this stage, At this point, the skill is so practiced that it enters the subconscious mind and requires no mental focus to execute it with proficiency.
+At this stage, the skill is so practiced that it enters the subconscious mind and requires no mental focus to execute it with proficiency.
 The skill becomes as second-nature as walking and the person will know it so well that they can articulate it to others.
-Continual maintenance is often required to stay in phase IV; otherwise the individual might experience a regression back to Phase III.
+Continual maintenance is often required to stay in Stage 4; otherwise the individual might experience a regression back to Stage 3.

-Although this is the ideal state, you'll need to make sure that lawyers avoid complacency, and stay abreast of their fields.
-You may also need to remind them how difficult it was to reach this state, so that they're tolerant with people at the Conscious Incompetence stage!
+Although this is the ideal state, you'll need to make sure to avoid complacency, and stay abreast of your field.
+You may also need to remind yourself how difficult it was to reach this state, so that you're tolerant with people at the Conscious Incompetence stage.

-People at this stage can be vulnerable to complacency; learning ceases and "unconscious competence" may degrade to ignorance of or blindness to new methods, technologies, etc., and the expert finds himself once again unconsciously incompetent.
+People at this stage can be vulnerable to complacency; learning ceases and Unconscious Competence may degrade to ignorance of or blindness to new methods, technologies, etc., and the now-expert finds himself once again at Stage 1, Unconscious Incompetence.